Our Top Tips to Winning Online Roulette

-Some betting systems recommend letting your winnings roll, rebetting them up to five times before you take them off the table.
-This might lead to impressive winnings sometimes, but more often than not it's a recipe to lose it all.
+Some betting systems recommend letting your winnings roll and re-betting them multiple times to build a potential win.
+This might lead to a nice payout sometimes.
+More often than not, it's a recipe to lose it all.
 We recommend stashing as much of your profits away as possible.

 Only gamble with the amount that you originally set out to.
 Whether you're winning or not, we always recommend setting a hard limit for how much you intend to spend.
 Increasing your bets after losses in order to recoup your money can work for short losing streaks, but it is all too likely to result in heavier losses on longer losing streaks.